Chessington World of Adventures: Forbidden Kingdom

 An Ancient Egyptian area, Forbidden Kingdom was created in 1994 originally opening with the Terror Tomb dark ride.
 Currently, it only contains two rides; Tomb Blaster and Croc Drop.

 Opening in 2002 Tomb Blaster is a dark ride shoot out game where riders shoot laser guns at targets and is a retheme of the 'Terror Tomb' dark ride.
 One side of Forbidden Kingdom is architecturally designed as an Arabic market town, while Tomb Blaster is set in an Ancient Egyptian courtyard tomb area, though much detail has been removed throughout the area over the years.

 The second attraction located in Forbidden Kingdom is a brand new family drop tower Croc Drop.
 The ride opened as a replacement to Rameses Revenge in March 2021, and is themed around the Egyptian crocodile god Sobek.
-The ride's slogan is, ‘Brave the drop, release the curse!’
+The ride's slogan is, "Brave the drop, release the curse!".

 Land of the Dragons

 Land of the Dragons is the park's main children's area.
-Opening in 2004, it is a self-contained, dragon-themed land containing rides and attractions designed to appeal to very young children.
-It is the only area of the park not themed to a time or place from world culture.
+Opening in 2004, it is a self-contained, dragon-themed land containing rides and attractions designed to appeal to very young children apart from one.
+It is one of the two areas of the park not themed to a time or place from world culture.
 There are two play areas in the land: Dragon's Playhouse, a large soft play area, and adjacent to this is Canopy Capers, an outdoor treehouse rope bridge attraction.
 Griffin's Galleon is a Kontiki rock'n'tug ride and Sea Dragons is a spinning boat ride.

-The Dragon's Tale Theater has daily performances of the Wild Factor show and Sir Walter Squirtalot is a fountain that squirts water.
 Aside from the children's attractions, Dragon's Fury is an intense spinning roller coaster encompassing the area with its layout.

-Wild Asia

-Wild Asia, opened in early 2010 as a loosely Indian-themed jungle area, with temple ruins and ancient statues the area is a retheme of the old 'Beanoland' area themed to the Beano children's comic books.
-The attraction Lorikeet Lagoon opened with the area in 2010 as part of Chessington's plan to add zoo enclosures within the theme park, visitors may feed the lorikeets nectar.
-The area has a number of thrill rides, including KOBRA, a Zamperla flat ride that opened in 2010, Monkey Swinger a wave swinger with a water element that opened in 2000, Tuk Tuk Turmoil bumper cars, which are themed as Asian rickshaw tuk tuks.
-The last attraction in the area is Temple of Mayhem, an indoor play area where children can fire foam balls, with a minimum age limit of 4 years.
-The area did feature a small Zamperla magic carpet ride themed around tours of the jungle called Jungle Bus, which was replaced with a like-for-like ride system in 2022.